tryyang2001/tp/docs/UserGuide.md

     chicken rice (607 cal) @ 14:00, 21 Oct 2021
 __________________________________________________________________________________________
 ```
 💡 **Tip:** If you do not specify the date and time of the Food Item, it is assumed that the date and time is based on the date and time of input.

 💡 **Tip:** It is possible to add Food Item without providing the calorie of it.
-You can do this by saving the corresponding Food Item into the Food Bank.
+You can do this by saving the corresponding
+Food Item into the Food Bank.
 More details can be found at [Section 4.5](#45-building-your-food-bank).

+❗ The input date `DD-MM-YYYY` must within 7 days before today.
+For example, if today date is `20-10-2021`, then the input
+date must be within `13-10-2021` to `20-10-2021`.

 #### 4.2.2 Viewing Food List `view f/`